happeo/widget-sdk/README.md

 `sdk.happeo.init("my-widget-id");`

 Initialises the SDK.
 Requires string widget id as the parameter.
-Returns Promise.

 `sdk.happeo.user.getCurrentUser();`

 Returns the full current user who is viewing this widget.
-Returns Promise.
+This includes all user data and organisation data.

 `sdk.happeo.user.oAuthBegin();`

 Starts oAuth flow, which can be specified to the widget from the widget setup.
-Returns Promise.
+If this field is not specified in the widget settings (admin panel or marketplace), this function will throw an error.
+NOTE: This also requires userId and organisationId scopes to be added to the widget permissions.

+The oAuth flow should be used when your custom widget requires an external oauth that stores authentication keys to your own servers.
+This flow is protected by the generated JWT key, which is used to verify the oAuth flow callback in Happeo servers.

+The function communicates back with a promise if the flow was successful.

 `sdk.happeo.widget.getContext();`

-Gets the context of the widget.
-Who is viewing the widget and where is this widget being displayed.
-Returns Promise.
+Gets the full context of the widget:

+- userId
+- organisationId
+- editMode
+- token
+- scopedData
+  - user
+    - id
+    - primaryEmail
+  - organisation
+    -id
+- context
+  - hostname
+  - href
+  - pathname
+- location
+  - channelId
+  - pageId
+  - pageGroupId
+  - localWidgetId

 `sdk.happeo.widget.getJWT();`

-Gets the JWT for the widget.
-JWT includes signed data from the user & organisation.
-Returns Promise.
+Gets the JWT for the widget if the widget has attached scopes.
+JWT contains the scoped data.
+Also returned in the `sdk.happeo.widget.getContext();`.

 `sdk.happeo.widget.getContent();`

 Gets the content for the widget.
-Depending on where widget is shown, different content will be delivered.
-Returns Promise.
+Content is not specific to the widget, but to the context.
+As an example, if this widget is added to a page in 2 places, widget will have own content for both places.

+Important note:
+Everything in the content is indexed in the Happeo search.
+So when you set this content (see below), note that you should consider this when making decisions on the data structure.

 `sdk.happeo.widget.setContent();`

 Sets string content to widget.
 This is the primary way of storing data in this widget.
-Note that this content is also indexed and can be found in search.
-So if you store object keys or metadata here, those all will be searchable.
+Data is stored in Happeo's servers.

+Important note:
+Everything in the content is indexed in the Happeo search.
+So when you set this content, note that you should consider this when making decisions on the data structure.

 `sdk.happeo.widget.getSettings();`

 Gets the settings for this widget.
 These may include things like background color, font sizes or other things you want the user to configure.

+The settings object is always a simple key - value object with no nested structures.
+If you want nested structures, then you need to stringify the value.

 `sdk.happeo.widget.setSettings();`